Expert Lead Training for Risk & Safety Professionals

 Canberra - 4th to 5th May, 2026

-Strong governance, effective risk management, credible assurance, and meaningful measurement are the cornerstones of organisational success in high-reliability and regulated domains.
-When any of these foundations are weak, the result can be poor decision-making, loss of accountability, and systemic failure.
+Strong governance, effective risk management, credible assurance, and meaningful measurement are the foundations of performance in high-reliability and regulated environments.
+When these elements are weak, the result is poor decision-making, unclear accountability, and systemic failure.

 What you’ll learn

-Governance: fundamentals, frameworks, accountabilities, responsibilities, and decision-making rights.
+Designing and structuring governance frameworks, including accountabilities, responsibilities, and decision rights.

-Application of logical reasoning and the EGRAM approach to defining and demonstrating governance and risk requirements.
+Applying logical reasoning and the EGRAM approach to define and demonstrate governance and risk requirements.

 Who should attend

-Executives, managers, project leaders, system owners, safety practitioners, and professionals responsible for oversight, accountability, or assurance within complex, high-reliability, or regulated environments.
+Senior engineers, safety practitioners, project and programme leads, managers, and professionals responsible for governance, assurance, and decision-making within complex, high-reliability, or regulated environments.

 Why attend